 If you read through the previous page on Timber Harvests, you already have some understanding of the complexities involved with forest management.
 The methods by which timber is sold (and primarily the valuation of timber) are no less confusing, but they can be broken down into two primary methods.

-At GreenWoods, we believe that a unit sale is often more appropriate, because it allows for greater flexibility in the harvest design and implementation.
+At GreenWoods, we believe that a unit sale is often most appropriate, because it allows for the greatest flexibility in the harvest design and implementation.
 Unit sales involve selling timber either on a percentage basis, where the logger receives a set percentage of the delivered value of the logs (in return for the service of cutting and hauling them to the mills), or by paying the logger a flat rate per thousand board feet that they cut and haul.
-There are times when one (unit sale) option is more advantageous than the other, depending on the quality and value of the timber to be harvested, as well as other conditions that may exist.
+There are times when a unit sale is most advantageous, especially considering the quality and value of the timber to be harvested, as well as other conditions that may exist.

 As for timber valuation, foresters can perform a timber cruise in order to estimate the volume and value of standing timber.
 A timber cruise is a method of sampling timber in order to arrive at an estimate of total merchantable volume.
 Timber cruise methods vary greatly, depending on the size of the acreage to be sampled and the variability of the timber.
 A qualified, experienced forester knows how design a timber cruise to maximize the value of the time he or she will spend on the job.
 The better the sampling method, the more accurate the volume estimate will be.
 Timber cruises often entail long, strenuous days in the woods, and the appraisal portion requires knowledge of current market conditions for each species- as well as the ability to assess logging costs associated with any given tract.